Peel Slowly and See: Compilation

 The name of this box set comes from the instruction presented on vinyl copies of the band's debut album to peel back the banana sticker featured on the cover.
 The set includes all four studio albums by the Lou Reed-era line-ups of the Velvet Underground, alongside demo recordings and live performances, some of which had been previously bootlegged, and some of which had never before been released.
 Squeeze, recorded after Reed's departure from the band, is not included.
 The Velvet Underground, the band's self-titled third album, uses the "closet mix", Lou Reed's mix of the album that gives more emphasis to the vocals, and was the mix used on the original release.
 The band's fourth album, Loaded, is presented with "full-length versions" of three of its tracks, "Sweet Jane", "Rock & Roll" and "New Age".

 Rolling Stone journalist David Fricke wrote extensive liner notes in an accompanying booklet, which also pictured many items of Velvet Underground memorabilia from the collection of guitarist Sterling Morrison.

 Track listing

-All tracks written by Lou Reed except as noted.

 All tracks performed by the Velvet Underground except † by the Velvet Underground & Nico; and ‡ by Nico.

-With the exception of "Prominent Men", the tracks on Disc One feature multiple takes of each song.